REASY/python-free-threading-vs-multiprocessing-benchmarks/data_races/article.md

 - **Data race** (C/C++ sense): two threads access the same memory concurrently, at least one is a write, and there is no synchronization.
 In C/C++, this is *undefined behavior*.
 - In this post: Act 1 is a Python‑level invariant getting observed mid‑update; Act 3 is a deliberate C‑level data race (and the symptom we'll measure is tearing).

+## What changes in free‑threading (30 seconds)

+Free‑threaded CPython doesn't mean "no locks".
+It removes the single global lock (the GIL) and replaces it with finer‑grained synchronization to keep the interpreter and object model memory‑safe.
+That's about CPython's correctness — not your program's: multi‑step updates to shared state still aren't atomic, and without explicit coordination you can observe mid‑update snapshots.

 ---

 ## Act 1: I went hunting for the most obvious torn invariant possible